-- 1. Downloading, copying or adding any unauthorized software, applications or files to or from the System. - 2.
-Plagiarizing others' work.
+- 1. Downloading, copying or adding any unauthorized software, applications or files to or from the System. - Plagiarizing others' work.
 Plagiarism is taking the ideas or writings of others and presenting them as if they were original to the student.
 This includes direct copying as well as paraphrasing ideas without giving credit to the author. - 3.
 Violating copyright, trade or service marks, or intellectual property rights.
 This includes peer to peer file sharing of copyrighted files.
 If the student is unsure whether or they can use a work, they should not use it without permission from the owner. - 4.
 Using any username, password, or resource (within or beyond QSI) that a student is not authorized to use. - 5.
 Participating in illegal activities.
 Activities on Internet accessible computers may be governed by the laws of several countries and jurisdictions. - 6.
 Using harmful, threatening, abusive, or obscene language or imagery at any time. - 7.
 Vandalizing computers, the school network, technology, equipment, drives, files, software, or Internet resources.
-Vandalizing includes, but is not limited to any attempt to modify, erase, or destroy another person's documents or files, or to defame or vandalize someone's digital profiles.

-- 8. Using technology that is explicitly prohibited. - 9.
+Vandalizing includes, but is not limited to any attempt to modify, erase, or destroy another person's documents or files, or to defame or vandalize someone's digital profiles. - 8.
+Using technology that is explicitly prohibited. - 9.
 Attempting to fix, repair, or enhance any equipment, device, software or other QSI resource without teacher approval.
 Please contact QSI regarding any repair or fix. - 10.
 Wasting resources, including file storage, Intranet and Internet bandwidth, or paper, by unauthorized gaming, downloading, video or audio streaming, or other unauthorized activities. - 11.
 Playing tricks or pranks on other people.
 Examples may include moving files, adding unauthorized content to a document or e-mail, or otherwise distorting information. - 12.
 Engaging in any activity that might imperil the student or others.
 Students should promptly disclose to their teacher or other school employee any message they receive that is inappropriate. - 13.
 Violating the posted policies for any lab, library, or computer room.

-My signature below acknowledges that I have read, a acknowledge that I will abide by the rules and guide. understood, and agree to the QSI Student AUP (Acceptab lines stated above. le Use Policy).
+and agree to the QSI Student AUP (Acceptable Use Policy).
 I furthe

 QSI Student Name (Print)

 QSI Student Name (Sign) Date

-As Parent or Guardian, I accept this agreement and I the information set forth above.
+As Parent or Guardian, I accept this agreement and the information set forth above.

-Parent/Guardian Name (Print)

-Parent/Guardian Name (Sign) Date
+Parent/Guardian Name (Print) Parent/Guardian Name (Sign) Date